covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 2\.
 Not attempt to identify individuals from the Workbench Data.

 3\.
-Ensure that all statistical results and outputs are non-disclosive, do not breach any individual's privacy and comply with any data use agreements in scope for the project.
+Ensure that all statistical results and outputs are fully anonymized, do not breach any individual's privacy, and comply with any applicable data use agreements you may have executed relating to the COVID-19 Workbench.

 4\.
 Communicate the results of research in an open access publication, including such attribution, acknowledgement or accreditation to the researcher, project, Alliance, COVID-19 Workbench, and Data Contributors and participants as the Alliance may determine.